ErikFortune/fgv/libraries/ts-json-base/etc/ts-json-base.api.md

     transformName?: ItemNameTransformFunction<T>;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Converter"
-//
 // @public
 interface IJsonConverterContext {
     // (undocumented)
     ignoreUndefinedProperties?: boolean;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Validator"
-//
 // @public
 interface IJsonValidatorContext {
     // (undocumented)